vaibhavp/java-script/README.md

 # java-script

-Hi this is my first step to lear java script from udacity.
+Hi this is my first step to learn java script from udacity.